robbiekoski/robbiekoski.github.io/docs/homelab/nginx.md

 As mentioned above, this setup only works when connected to my local network because my domain name redirects to a private ip address (my nginx proxy manager).
 Anyone who tries to access my domain outside of my network will receive a time out error because they will be connecting to an ip address that doesn't exist on their network.

+---

-### How it works
+## How it works

-When you try to access a specified subdomain within your network, for example heimdall.yourdomain.org, your browser will:
+When you try to access a specified subdomain within your network, for example `heimdall.yourdomain.org`, your browser will:
   1. Contact the nameservers used by your domain (Cloudflare)
   2. Cloudflare DNS will redirect you to your local Nginx Proxy Manager
   3. Nginx Proxy Manager will see the source address (heimdall.yourdomain.org) and check the configured proxy hosts
-  4. If an valid proxy host is configured, Nginx Proxy Manager will redirect you to the destination ip address and port with an HTTPS connect if enabled
+  4. If a valid proxy host is configured, Nginx Proxy Manager will redirect you to the destination ip address and port with an HTTPS connection if enabled

+---

 ## Configuration